flopezag/tutorials.secured-OrionLD/docs/index.md

 #### :eight: Request

-In the example below, Alice (who holds `X-Auth-Token=aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa`) is creating a new application which accepts three different grant types
+In the example below, Alice is creating a new application which accepts three different grant types

 ```bash
 printf '{